olav-st/homelab/README.md

 This repository contains code and configuration for my homelab<sup>[?](https://www.reddit.com/r/homelab/wiki/introduction/)</sup>.
 It follows the principles of [Infrastructure as code](https://about.gitlab.com/topics/gitops/infrastructure-as-code/) and [GitOps](https://about.gitlab.com/topics/gitops/).

-My homelab is based on a low-power Intel N100 PC running Proxmox VE with virtual machines provisioned by OpenTofu.
-I run all my applications (except Home Assistant) in a Kubernetes cluster based on Talos Linux.
+My homelab is based on a low-power Intel N100 PC running a single-node Kubernetes cluster based on Talos Linux.

 For more details, see [Hardware](#hardware) and [Software](#software) below.